Strategic Spatial Load Shifting and Market Efficiency: Problem Formulation

 We model the interaction between a single, spatially flexible consumer and the electricity market as a Stackelberg game in which the flexible consumer acts as the leader and the market operator as the follower.
 The consumer is assumed to have perfect information about the market clearing process and chooses load shifts anticipating their impact on dispatch and prices, subject to physical flexibility constraints.
 Following the consumer’s decision, the operator clears the market by solving a deterministic DC optimal power flow (DC-OPF) problem, yielding dispatch outcomes, system operating costs, and locational marginal prices (LMPs).

-The flexible consumer represents a large load—such as a hyperscaler—whose spatial reallocation can affect congestion patterns and marginal generators, and is therefore modeled as price-anticipatory rather than price-taking.
+The flexible consumer represents a large load (such as a hyperscaler) whose spatial reallocation can affect congestion patterns and marginal generators, and is therefore modeled as price-anticipatory rather than price-taking.
 By contrast, the operator is assumed to be non-strategic and applies fixed market clearing rules without responding to consumer incentives on the short time scales considered here.
+Our model extends prior work on two-zone systems \cite{brenner2026strategicdatacenterload} to general network topologies with multiple congestion patterns.
+This bilevel formulation also shares the price-anticipatory structure of \cite{kazempour2015}; however, our modeling of spatial flexibility makes the two fundamentally different.
+There, a consumer exercises market power by \textit{bidding} below its marginal utility and withholding consumption to depress prices, whereas in our formulation, total demand is fixed by a load-shifting balance constraint, so market power is exercised purely through \textit{spatial reallocation}.